-- Discovery Group Europe Limited, an insurance holding company which has its head office in the United Kingdom is the top-most undertaking within the scope of the EU/EEA transitional arrangements; and - Discovery Limited, the ultimate insurance holding company, has its head office in the Republic of South Africa, a country outside both the scope of the EU/EEA and the transitional arrangements.
+- Discovery Group Europe Limited, an insurance holding company which has its head office in the United Kingdom which is the top-most undertaking within the scope of Solvency II; and - Discovery Limited, the ultimate insurance holding company, has its head office in the Republic of South Africa, a country outside the scope of Solvency II.

 Under Solvency II, the group supervisor of Discovery Limited is the Prudential Regulation Authority ("PRA") as the Republic of South Africa is not an equivalent country for Solvency II group supervision purposes.
 In the absence of equivalence, Discovery Limited is subject to full Solvency II group supervision or the Company can apply to the PRA to use another method.
-The Company has a waiver in place, effective 1 January 2019, from the PRA modifying the PRA Rulebook on Group Supervision to use another method.
+The Company has a waiver in place, effective 17 December 2021, from the PRA modifying the PRA Rulebook on Group Supervision to use another method.